arp242/arp242.net/_posts/2014-02-03-Generate_passwords_from_the_commandline.markdown

 However, with UTF-8 or another multibyte character sets, it gets more complicated.
-Not every random byte stream is a valid set of UTF-8 characters, the chances of a random byte stream also being a valid UTF-8 character stream is quite small.
+Not every random byte stream is a valid set of UTF-8 characters, the chances of a random byte stream also being a valid UTF-8 character stream are quite small.

 Yet, it seems to work on Linux with GNU tr.
 Why?
 Here’s a clue: